ChicagoCityscape/moatp/README.md

 moatp
 -----

-MOATP is a workflow for combining PostGreSQL and [OpenStreetMap](http://openstreetmap.org) geodata into beautiful SVG maps.
+MOATP is a workflow for combining GIS data in PostgreSQL and [OpenStreetMap](http://openstreetmap.org) geodata into beautiful and highly customizable SVG and PNG maps.

-If you have a bunch of data in a Postgres database and want to combine it with OpenStreetMap to create a whole bunch of maps, try it out.
+If you have a bunch of data in a PostgreSQL/PostGIS database and want to combine it with OpenStreetMap to create a whole bunch of maps, try it out.

 Requirements
 ------------